MoCodeGitHub/intune-device-compliance-lab/README.md

 Successfully created and deployed an Android compliance policy using Microsoft Intune and assigned it to a security group to simulate enterprise mobile device management workflows.

-All user identities and email addresses shown in this project are intentionally protected using placeholder values for demonstration purposes.

 ---

 <img width="1907" height="911" alt="Image" src="https://github.com/user-attachments/assets/a49a3ba5-aab0-4d30-9945-f55896e39ff9" />